andygill/haverscript/DSL_DESIGN.md

 ## Principles of Haverscript as a DSL

-Haverscript is built around five core principles:
+Haverscript is built around three core principles:

 **LLM Interactions as String-to-String Operations**